-Literals and Variables as Identifiers
+Literals and variables as identifiers

 In Snowflake SQL statements, in addition to referring to objects by name (see Identifier requirements), you can also use a string literal, session variable, bind variable, or Snowflake Scripting variable to refer to an object.
 For example, you can use a session variable that is set to the name of a table in the FROM clause of a SELECT statement.
+To use an object name specified in a literal or variable, use IDENTIFIER().

 Syntax